jdsiegel/chef-orch_db/README.md

 Description
 ===========

-Squeel is a simple cookbook for setting up databases with a primary user/role.
+orch\_web is a simple cookbook for setting up databases with a primary user/role.
 It uses the resources from the [database](https://github.com/opscode-cookbooks/database) cookbook for configuration.